 The bougainvillea is a woody vine that can reach a height of 30 feet and can spread up to 40 feet, depending on the variety, so space plants 30 to 40 feet apart.
 The vine does best when it gets full sun for most of the day and needs at least six hours of sun daily to flower.
 It tolerates high Florida temperatures well, thriving in daytime heat as high as 95 degrees Fahrenheit.
 The plant requires nighttime temperatures that stay above about 65 degrees.

-If you live in an area that's prone to cool fall or winter nights, plant the vine on a trellis or other support on a south-facing wall of a building, or let the plant cascade over a warm, stone or brick wall.
+If you live in an area that's prone to cool fall or winter nights, set up a bougainvillea trellis or other support on a south-facing wall of a building, or let the plant cascade over a warm, stone or brick wall.
 If you live in USDA zone 8, which includes parts of northern Florida, you can grow bougainvillea in a pot or hanging basket; keep it on a sheltered porch or patio and bring the plant indoors if frost threatens.

 The bougainvillea plant grows best in fertile, loamy soil but can tolerate any type of garden soil, provided it's well-drained.
 It continues putting out new growth when its soil is kept evenly moist, with slight drying between waterings.
 Check the top 2 or 3 inches of soil with your fingertip to determine when to water, and don't allow soil to stay soggy because this can promote root rot and also cause leaves to fall.
-Always assure that a potted plant has drain holes, and never keep it in a water-filled saucer.
+If you're growing bougainvillea in pots, always assure that the potted plant has drain holes and never keep it in a water-filled saucer.
 Avoid watering on cool nights, which can also lead to fungal problems.

 To sustain growth, it's important that a bougainvillea has nutrients available at all times, so fertilize the plant regularly.
-Use a slow-release formula such as 18-6-12 that also contains iron and micronutrients, applying it once every six weeks, or immediately after each flush of new blooms appears.
-Apply the fertilizer at a rate of 1/2 cup per 10 square feet, or 4 teaspoons for a 1-gallon container, but check your product label for additional directions and water it in well.
+A slow-release formula such as 18-6-12 that also contains iron and micronutrients is a good bougainvillea fertilizer.
+Apply it once every six weeks, or immediately after each flush of new blooms appears.
+Use it at a rate of 1/2 cup per 10 square feet, or 4 teaspoons for a 1-gallon container, but check your product label for additional directions and water it in well.